b1mind/NineMens/README.md

 - Phase 1: Take turns placing men till your have 0
 - Phase 2: Move men one space following path.
 Use "Put Back" button to return piece to board if needed.
 - Phase 3: When any player is down to last 3 men "Flying" is enabled and players can move freely on the board.
+- Win: When opponent has no legal moves or only 2 men.

 [4:20s video of rules](https://www.youtube.com/watch?v=zvbIKOHIkRE)